jhskelton/N-Body-Simulation/readme.md

 - [ ] Write the code to work with 1-dimensional bodies, and 1 body.
 - [ ] Symplectic Integrator option
 - [ ] Option to directly export the orbit animation to .mp4
+- [ ] `Simulation` object, which holds the DynamicalSystem, NumericalIntegrator, and System.
+[feels as if System and DynamicalSystem should be the same object].
+Simulation should hold the dynamical time evolution of $`(x,p)`$.

 #### Mid priority